leandroncbrito/altura/README.md

 1. **Set Up BoardId**:
     - After the first execution of the parse endpoint, a new board named "Altura" will be created.
     - Obtain the ID of the Trello board from the board's URL after `/b/`.
 For example, in "https://trello.com/b/ABC123/altura", the ID is `ABC123`.
     - Add this value to the configuration settings under the `Trello` property.
+    - Execute the application again.

 ### Improvements